MohammadAlhalaq/pets-finder/README.md

     -- npm run dev // to run app with parcel
-    -- npm run lint // to see the recommended eslint -- npm run format // to format files in the folders in src
+    -- npm run lint // to see the recommended eslint -- npm run format // to format files in the folders in src -- npm start // to build files and run the server

 ```